Akshayvo/email_service/all-space-storage/README.md

 Welcome to the project documentation!

 ## Changing the project name
-Replace AllSpace-website with your project name(Hyphen Case)
+Replace all-space-storage with your project name(Hyphen Case)

 Replace AllSpaceWebsite with your project name(camelCase)